 - Evidence of your injuries, such as medical reports

 - Evidence of financial losses and damages, such as receipts and pay stubs

-A motorcycle accident lawyer can help you gather the crucial evidence that proves another driver’s negligence, as well as evidence proving your damages and financial losses.
+A motorcycle accident lawyer can help you gather crucial evidence that proves another driver’s negligence.
+They can also help you identify evidence proving your damages and financial losses.

 Filing the Formal Complaint

 As part of filing an official lawsuit, you and your lawyer will file the official formal complaint against the at-fault driver.
 The complaint should explain:

 - The settlement that you are requesting for those damages

 The formal complaint is an important official document, and as such, you may wish to have it drafted with the help of your motorcycle accident attorney.
 They can make sure that all the pivotal information is included and laid out appropriately in the document.